NkiroteFay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this script changes user ID
+this script prints effective username of current user